-5.1 Procurement Principles
+53. 1-Procurement Principles

-Council will apply the following fundamental best practice principles to procurement, irrespective of the value and complexity of that procurement:
+-Council will apply the following fundamental best practice principles to procurement,\-irrespective of the value and complexity of that procurement:

 - value for money

+- negative environmental impact reduction

+- negative social impact reduction and positive social benefit

 - sustainability (social, economic and environmental)

 - open and fair competition

 - accountability

-- risk management
+- risk management - probity\and transparency.

-- probity and transparency.

-These principles are detailed in Council's Contract Management System
+4These principles are detailed in Council's Contract Management System